Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study

 \subsection{Robots}

-People usually prefer to interact with humans, not robots.
-But after spreading of COVID-19 all over the world, many of their preferences changed.
-As the pandemic enters the third phase, the need for social distancing has to be met by lowering the number of workers \cite{RobotsSocialDistance2019}.
-In response to this phase of COVID-19, the Autonomous robot can be used after recovery to control social distancing.
-For instance, Spot \cite{spot2020covid}, a four-legged robot designed in Singapore to be similar to a dog, reminds people to practice social distancing in the park by barking orders if they do not stay the appropriate distance apart.
-While this robot can be controlled remotely, it is also capable of transferring data to a web interface for further monitoring. \cite{spotRobotSocial2020}.
+As schools are opening, businesses are recovering, cars are back on the roads and people are returning to their daily commutes, the COVID-19 pandemic is turning into the next step which is after lockdown or after recovery.
+In this phase, everybody needs to know the importance of social distancing everywhere to mitigate the spread of the virus.
+In response to this phase of \mbox{COVID-19}, autonomous robots can be used to control social distancing.
+For instance, Spot \cite{spot2020covid}, a four-legged robot designed in Singapore to be similar to a dog, reminds people to practice social distancing in public places.
+While this robot can be controlled remotely, it is also capable of transferring data to a web interface for further monitoring. \cite{nalewicki2020singapore}.
 Fig. \ref{image:spot} is the Spot robot for monitoring the practice of social distancing.